jsdelivrbot/react-devcli/README.md

 # Serves Home component inside a new browser tab
 react component serve Home
-    # Specify the port which should be used when serving the component, by default is 3000
+    # Specify the port which should be used when serving the component
+    # By default the port is 3000
     -p
     --port

     # Specify the theme for serving the component, dark or light.
-By default is light
+    # By default the theme is light
     -t
     --theme
 ```